-This tutorial will show you how to use the Lauterbach TRACE32 GDB front-end debugger to debug your Portenta H7 application via GDB on a serial interface.
-It also explains how to obtain a free license of a fully functional version of TRACE32 using your Portenta's serial number.
+This tutorial will show you how to use the Lauterbach TRACE32 GDB front-end debugger to debug your Arduino boards' applications via GDB on a serial interface.
+It also explains how to obtain a free license for a fully functional version of TRACE32 using your board's serial number.

-In order download the TRACE32 debugger open the Lauterbach download page in your browser.
-Download the zip file named Debugger for GDB target (Arduino Pro) which contains TRACE32 for Portenta-H7 and demo applications.
+In order to download the TRACE32 debugger, open the Lauterbach download page in your browser.
+Download the zip file named Debugger for GDB target (Arduino Pro).

 Extract the zip file to a directory of your choice.
 On Windows systems, please avoid C:\T32, because this is the default installation directory for the full TRACE32 distribution.

-Note: Newer TRACE32 software version should automatically detect and show the board serial number, at first attach to the target.
+Note: Newer TRACE32 software version should automatically detect and show the board serial number, at the first connection to the target.